Laravel-Bangladesh/docs/mocking.md

         }
     }

 > {note} You should not mock the `Request` facade.
 Instead, pass the input you desire into the HTTP helper methods such as `get` and `post` when running your test.
-Likewise, instead of mocking the `Config` facade, simply call the `Config::set` method in your tests.
+Likewise, instead of mocking the `Config` facade, call the `Config::set` method in your tests.